Some pool possibilities.

 A new backyard in-ground pool will cost from $30,000 to upwards of $100,000, contractors say.
-Choose durable equipment and pick a reliable contractor (you can find one through the Better Business Bureau of new Jersey or NESPA, the northeast Spa and Pool association), advises Steven Metz, president of Central Jersey Pools in Freehold.
-And beware money-saving shortcuts (such as going with less durable materials, older equipment models or a less-established contractor) that could end up costing you more in the long run.
-“Remember,” says Metz, “you’re making a signature investment in your property.”
+Choose durable equipment and pick a reliable contractor (you can find one through the Better Business Bureau of New Jersey or NESPA, the Northeast Spa and Pool Association), advises Bruce Bagin, partner at B&B Pool & Spa Center in Chestnut Ridge, N.Y., just across the New Jersey border.
+And beware moneysaving shortcuts (such as going with less durable materials, older equipment models or a less-established contractor) that could end up costing you more in the long run.
+“It’s a mistake to put price before everything else because you might sacrifice quality,” says Bagin.
 If you decide you’re ready to take the plunge, it’s time to consider the kind of pool you want.

 Those looking to go green should consider a saltwater pool.
-Increasingly popular in the last decade, they rely less than conventional pools on abrasive chlorine, which leaves a pungent odor and can damage skin and hair.
-An electronic box conducts small amounts of electricity, which reacts with saline to make chlorine that is then distributed to the water, explains William schweizer Jr., a partner at Add-On Pools Inc. in Middletown.
-You needn’t add chemicals, only regulate pH levels.
+Increasingly popular in the last decade, these pools rely less than conventional pools on abrasive chlorine, which leaves a pungent odor and can damage skin and hair.
+An electronic box conducts small amounts of electricity, which reacts with saline to make chlorine that is then distributed to the water.
+You needn’t add chemicals, only regulate pH levels, explains Bagin.

 Solar heating systems, including solar panels and covers, are another environmentally friendly option.
-The solar approach is less energy-wasteful than electric heaters, says Gene De Falco, owner of De Falco Pool & Spa Inc. in Fair Haven.
-“From June through September, solar works great in New Jersey,” he says.
-An added bonus: if you use a solar cover, it holds in heat and keeps your pool debris-free, making its whole cleaning system run more smoothly.
+The solar approach is less energy-wasteful than electric heaters, says Bagin.
+An added bonus: If you use a solar cover, it holds in heat and keeps your pool debris-free, making its whole cleaning system run more smoothly.

-Another eco-friendly option is a mineral pool, which uses minerals such as silver and copper for cleaning, greatly reducing the amount of chlorine needed in the pool. perhaps in another 10 years they will enter the mainstream, says Metz, but the technology has not been perfected, so for now they are not as convenient or practical as saltwater pools.
+Another eco-friendly option is a mineral pool, which uses minerals such as silver and copper for cleaning, greatly reducing the amount of chlorine needed in the pool, says Bagin.
+Perhaps in another 10 years they will enter the mainstream.
+For now, they are not as popular as saltwater pools because the technology has not been perfected yet, say contractors.

 Other trends in pool design

 Do you have young children?
 Are you into water polo or water volleyball?
 For these reasons, some families are choosing pools with a consistent shallow depth instead of the usual deep end.
 Of course, even a conventional pool is cool.
-“There’s always a segment of the population that wants a pool that looks like a pool,” says Metz.
-They can turn to the comparatively economical vinyl pools or to ceramic-tile pools that come in a variety of colors.
+“Clients are consistently asking for ‘a simple rectangle,’” says Mierop.
+Traditionalists can turn to the comparatively economical vinyl pools or to ceramic-tile pools that come in a variety of colors.

 What else to consider

 Whatever pool you choose, give thought to its surroundings, including decks and landscaping.
 A fence for safety is a priority, especially for those with young children or young neighbors.
-Pool decks in New Jersey are often made of travertine, which is light in color and tends to be cooler on bare feet, or blue- stone, which provides a classic look but can be hot underfoot, says De Falco.
+Pool decks in New Jersey are often made of quartzite, which is light in color and tends to be cooler on bare feet, or bluestone, which provides a classic look but can be hot underfoot, says Isaac Keselman, president of The Aqua Doctor in Florham Park.

-Make sure surrounding trees don’t provide excessive shade, says Schweizer, especially if you’re using solar panels that need to soak up the sun’s energy.
-And avoid having leaf-shedding plants and trees too near, warns De Falco— their leaves can clog your filtering system and dirty the water.
+Make sure surrounding trees don’t provide excessive shade, says James Robyn, president and CEO of Rin Robyn Pools in Bernardsville and Hackettstown, especially if you’re using solar panels that need to soak up the sun’s energy.
+And avoid having leaf-shedding plants and trees too near because their leaves can clog your filtering system and dirty the water.

 Most important, become an educated consumer before investing in a backyard swimming pool.
 If you’re not sure what you’d like your pool to look like, you can see images of all sorts of pools on the websites of pool contractors and landscapers, and a Google images search will bring up countless more.
-Do your research on cleaning systems and materials, and get quotes from three to four contractors before you proceed. “sit down with someone reputable and start a dialogue,” says Schweizer.
-“Decide what you want— and also what you don’t need.”
+Do your research on cleaning systems and materials, and obtain quotes from three to four contractors before you proceed.
+“Get the best education you can,” says Keselman.
+“People tend to do their research after the fact and then wish they’d done things differently.